Start page

 Reconstruction of M. M. Gerasimov on found craniums.
 (From the book "The Eneolithicum of the USSR").

-Considering the contacts between Indo-European and Türkic languages we supposed that a mediator in these contacts could be the language of the population of Trypilla culture, occupying an area adjacent to the settlements of the Turks and Indo-Europeans but standing on a higher level of development than these (STETSYUK VALENTYN, 1998, 59).
-Recent studies conducted by Ukrainian archaeologists together with British colleagues by modern precision geomagnetic methods showed that the Trypillain population was organized in communities living in large settlements populates sometimes by more than 10 thousand men (RASSMANN KNUT a.o.
+Considering the contacts between Indo-European and Türkic languages we supposed that a mediator in these contacts could be the language of the population of Trypilla culture, occupying an area adjacent to the settlements of the Turkic people and Indo-Europeans but standing on a higher level of development than these (STETSYUK VALENTYN, 1998, 59).
+Recent studies conducted by Ukrainian archaeologists together with British colleagues by modern precision geomagnetic methods showed that the Trypillain population was organized in communities living in large settlements sometimes by more than 10 thousand men (RASSMANN KNUT a.o.
 2014, 97-133).
 If there were in Ukraine more than two thousand sites of Trypillian culture with an area from 0.5 to 400 ha (BURDO N.B., POLISHCHUK L.Yu.
 2013: 45), then the total population of its territory had counted up several million The density of Trypillia settlements attracted the attention of archaeologists shortly after the start of research:

 After careful calculations, it may turn out that the current estimates may be too small.
 Such a mass of people could not disappear without a trace and must have had a great cultural impact on the newly arrived population.
+Such a mass of people must have had a great cultural influence on the newly arrived population.

-The village of Maidanetske in Cherkasy Region.
+At left: The village of Maidanetske in Cherkasy Region.

 Reconstruction of the Trypillian site in the Maidanetske local museum from 1998.

-Reconstruction of the Aleksandrovka settlement according to excavation data
+At right: The Aleksandrovka settlement according to excavation data

 v.
 Kyrylivka, Kodyma district of Odesa Region.

 (BRUYAKO I.V., SAMOYLOVA T.L.
 (Ed.).
-2013, Table 1).
+2013: Table 1).

 Trypillians: An elderly man of Caucasoid type and a girl of Mediterranean anthropological type.